 The Underlying Problem: Virtualenv’s in Ruby

-After a bit of reflection, I realized I should be trying to solve the
+After a bit of reflection, I realized I should be trying to solve the underlying

-Python developer, you don’t have this issue: virtualenvwrapper,
+don’t have this issue: virtualenvwrapper, pip

 , and requirements.txt

-files make this a
+files make this a non-issue.

-After looking into if there existed a similar Ruby solution, I came
+After looking into if there existed a similar Ruby solution, I came up with

-blog post outlining how you can do the exact same thing using
+this blog post outlining how you can do the exact same thing using

 virtualenvs but with Ruby gems!
 Once again, it needed a little bit of